Kids usually have a lot to say when it comes to their birthdays. Instead of talking about it, challenge your child to write about it instead!

 What turned Louie's frown upside-down?
 This cute story starter gets your first grader writing a turtle tale.

-Use storytime to tell a tale with your child, and let her practice important skills.
-While she's imagining she can use blank handwriting paper to record her ideas and practice writing, too.
+Use storytime to tell a tale with your kid, and let her practice important skills.
+She can use blank handwriting paper to record her ideas and practice writing.

 Here are a few ways to help your first grader think about winter, by doing a little writing and drawing about the season.